 Municipal elections in the City of Ann Arbor are open and PARTISAN.
 Candidates' political party affiliations are listed on the ballot.
 However, it is not necessary to declare political party preference in order to vote in a primary election in the City of Ann Arbor.
 To vote in any city election, you must be a qualified voter in the State of Michigan and the City of Ann Arbor.

 Pursuant to City Charter (13.4), City Primary elections for mayor and City Council are held only if necessary.
-If "petitions have been filed for no more than one candidate for the office from each political party nominating candidates therefor, no primary election shall be held respective to that office."
+If "petitions have been filed for no more than one candidate for the office from each political party nominating candidates therefore, no primary election shall be held respective to that office."

-The filing deadline to run as a partisan City Council candidate in 2016 is April 19, 2016, at 4 p.m.
-Those candidates who wish to run without party affiliation (independent) have until July 21, 2016 at 4 p.m. to file petitions for the November General Election.
+The filing deadline to run as a partisan City Council candidate in 2022 is April 19, 2022, at 4 p.m.
+Those candidates who wish to run without party affiliation (independent) have until July 21, 2022 at 4 p.m. to file petitions for the November General Election.

 Qualifications for City Office and Filing Petitions

 The Ann Arbor City Charter requires that candidates for mayor and City Council receive nominating petitions from the City Clerk.
 Section 13.8 b states that the Clerk must enter the name of the person on whose behalf the petition is to be circulated and the name of the office for which the person is a candidate.
 Therefore, no blank petition sheets will be provided.
 Anyone seeking petitions must inform the City Clerk of the name of the candidate.
 Another person can obtain nominating petitions on behalf of a candidate as long as that information is provided.

 Nominating petitions for mayor must contain a minimum of 250 signatures.
 No more than 350 signatures will be accepted.
 Candidates for mayor must have a minimum of 50 signatures from each of the city's five wards.
 Only registered and qualified electors of the City of Ann Arbor can sign petitions for mayor.